University Park, College of the Liberal Arts (CMLIT)

 GENERAL EDUCATION: 45 credits

-(6 of these 45 credits are included in the REQUIREMENTS FOR THE MAJOR)
+( Included in the REQUIREMENTS FOR THE MAJOR)

 (See description of General Education in this bulletin.)